Liberia–United Kingdom relations: Recent relations

 In 2006, former Liberian President Charles Taylor, was set to be tried by an international tribunal for war crimes in the Sierra Leone Civil War.
 The United Kingdom agreed that if he were convicted, Taylor could be imprisoned in Britain.
 The request had been made by the Secretary-General of the United Nations, to facilitate the holding of the trial.
 After Taylor's conviction in 2012, he was imprisoned in HM Prison Frankland.

 The most recent state visit from the United Kingdom to Liberia was on 23 November 1961, in which Queen Elizabeth II visited President William Tubman.
-The most recent state visit from Liberia to the United Kingdom was from 10–13 July 1962.
+The most recent state visit from Liberia to the United Kingdom was from 10 to 13 July 1962.
 President Tubman and his wife, Antoinette Tubman, visited Queen Elizabeth II.
-Neil Bradley is the current British ambassador to Liberia and Gurly T. Gibson-Schwarz is the current Liberian ambassador to the United Kingdom.
+Simon Tooth is the current British chargé d'affaires to Liberia and Genevieve A. Kennedy is the current Liberian ambassador to the United Kingdom.